Why You Need an Attorney in NYC for a Real Estate Purchase

 Working directly with the buyer’s agent can be risky.

-This is called dual agency, whereby the listing agent works for both the buyer and seller and therefore does not have the buyer’s interests at heart.
-Your own broker, of course, will have your best interests at heart.
+This is called dual agency, whereby the listing agent works for both the buyer and seller and does not have the buyer’s interests at heart.
+Your broker, of course, will have your best interests at heart.

 This means that in addition to having an experienced negotiator and market expert on your side to navigate through the complexities of your real estate deal, you’ll receive a cash commission rebate at close and save money on your transaction.